| bail bonds, bail bond

 appear in court.
 If the defendant appears for all of his/her scheduled court appearances,

 the cash bail bonds should be returned in full.
+Surety Bond: An alternative to cash bail is

 a surety bond.
 This process involves a contractual undertaking guaranteed by an admitted